Updated on July 17, 2022

 Batman and the “Batman family” dominate DC Comics and Warner Brothers’ superhero movies to a very high degree.
 However, things are quite different when it comes to television.
 Although Batman still dominates DC’s animated programming, for some reason, it’s Superman that’s the go-to DC character for live-action TV shows.

 But why is this the case?
 Producing a Batman show would seem like it’d be (somewhat) cheaper, versus the special effects required for a Superman show.
-And Batman’s quite popular; there’s even plans to develop live-action TV shows about Batwoman and Alfred Pennyworth.
+And Batman’s quite popular; DC isn’t exactly shy about trying to make live-action Batman-related TV shows a thing.
 Still, it’s the Superman family that seem to have dominated DC’s live-action TV efforts.
 Below, I offer a few guesses why that’s been the case.

 Superman-related live-action TV shows are long runners

 Since the debut of “The Adventures of Superboy” in 1988, we haven’t gone more than several years without a live-action Superman-related TV series on the air.
-Also, all of them have had fairly respectable runs, making enough episodes to reach healthy syndicated reruns.
-To wit:
+Also, most of them have had fairly respectable runs, making enough episodes to reach healthy syndicated reruns.
+To wit (as of 2022):

 - “The Adventures of Superboy”: 1988-1992, 4 seasons, 100 episodes